hyva-themes/magento2-hyva-admin/readme.md

 ## next steps (a.k.a. todos)

-* add event or some other hook to allow search criteria preprocessing See \Hyva\Admin\Model\GridSourceType\RepositoryGridSourceType::preprocessSearchCriteria
 * test configured option value groups for select filters
 * make array provider support filtering
 * add ui element to remove all filter values